 We’ll never call you without arranging it with you first

 We'll message you in the app to let you know we plan to ring you.
 And we'll never call you out of the blue.

 We'll always go through security questions with you before discussing your account, to confirm we're really speaking to you.

 On a call, we'll never:

-Tell you that your money is in danger
+Tell you your money is in danger

-Give you account details or pressure you to move your money into a different account
+Pressure you to move your money into a different account

 Tell you to take out a loan or overdraft

 Ask you download any other app to help solve a problem

 Magic link emails are a secure way for you to access your account.
 We’ll never: